LisaDziuba/Startup-Library/README.md

 # Startup-Library

-# Product Market Fit
+## Product Market Fit

-# M & A for startups
+## M & A for startups
 * [x] [M&A Ladder: Position Your Startup To Sell it For More](http://blog.eladgil.com/2011/01/m-ladder-position-your-startup-to-sell.html)

 _There is a hierarchy in the value of a startup to an acquirer.
 As you move up the hierarchy, potential acquirers will value you on different metrics that increase the multiple that your company is worth.
-The hierarchy is: Team Hire ("acqua-hire"), Team Buy, Technology Buy, Business Asset, and Strategic Asset_
+The hierarchy is: Team Hire ("acqua-hire"), Team Buy, Technology Buy, Business Asset, and Strategic Asset._

 ## Books

+* []
+* [x] The Lean Startup Book by Eric Ries.

+_The Lean Startup methodology is based on Build – Measure – learn cycle.
+Build MVP, measure your customers’ reactions, and learn if the hypothesis has been validated or you need to pivot.
+Repeat the cycle until you find Product Market Fit.
+I love the explanation of different pivot [types] and [growth strategies].
+We did zoom-out pivot for Flawless App in 2017, when one feature of an old product became the new Flawless.
+Written in 2011, it has some outdated examples and a bit overwhelmed with repetitiveness._

 ## Blogs I'm reading: